 This immensely useful general index, listing over a million references to Devon places and people, is at the WCSL, but microfilmed versions can be seen at any LDS Family History Centre.
 (For the reference sources covered see the booklet "The Burnet Morris Index 1940-1990", Devon Library Services, Exeter, 1990.)

-In all probability in the Devon Record Office.
-You can check availability of parish registers via the relevant GENUKI/Devon parish page, and find some information regarding the Record Office's holdings via http://www.genuki.org.uk/big/eng/DEV/DevonCRO/.
-Their catalogue is gradually being made available online, as part of A2A (the Access to Archives network), whose search page allows one to choose to focus a search on the holdings of a particular record office.
+In all probability in Devon Heritage Services (https://swheritage.org.uk/devon-archives/) and/or the Plymouth & West Devon Record Office (https://plymhearts.org/archives/ (archived copy)).
+You can check availability of parish registers via their catalogues and via relevant GENUKI/Devon parish page.
+Their catalogues are also in part made available online, as part of A2A (the Access to Archives network), whose search page allows one to choose to focus a search on the holdings of a particular record office.
 (To obtain actual information, you will need to visit one of the branches of the Record Office yourself, or have someone undertake research there on your behalf.
 Professional researchers and record agents advertise in places such as the Genealogical Magazine, and Family Tree Magazine - and the Devon Record Office itself provides a professional genealogical research service.)
 Note, however, that from 1837 there was a national civil registration system for births, marriages and death, which in effect gradually supplanted the use of parish registers - see

 Stoke Damerel is a large parish, adjoining Plymouth, which includes Devonport.
 Answering a more general question, the button at the top of the Devon page marked "Devon Towns & Parishes" will take you to a page that provides links to all the individual Devon parishes (and its most major towns), and that also lists the names of all the towns and sizeable villages that were not parishes, and place names that might be confused with parish names.
 This page also provides a search facility based on all the over 7000 place names in the 1945-48 one inch to the mile Ordnance Survey Maps, that provides each place's grid reference, linked to various maps, and identifies the containing parish.